No-go theorem based on incomplete information of Wigner about his friend: The main protocol

-{\it The quantum violation.---} Finally, in Fig.~\ref{fig:cs322}, we also present the set of correlations allowed by quantum mechanics if it is assumed to be universally valid.
+Finally, in Fig.~\ref{fig:cs322}, we also present the set of correlations allowed by quantum mechanics if it is assumed to be universally valid.
 Its boundary is computed using the Navascu\'es-Pironio-Ac\'{\i}n hierarchy up to the second level~\cite{navascues2008}.
 It clearly indicates that quantum mechanics violates the {LFIC model}.
 Accidentally, although this particular cross-section expresses a symmetry between $Z_1$ and $Z_2$ in Eq.~\eqref{eq:33322a} and Eq.~\eqref{eq:33322b}, the eventual inequivalence between them is revealed by the boundary of the quantum violation.

-For a concrete physical realization, consider the case Alice and Bob sharing a pair of a qutrit-qubit in the state $\ket{\psi}=(\ket{00}+\ket{11})/\sqrt{2}$.
+For a concrete physical realization, consider the case where Alice and Bob share a qutrit-qubit system in the state $\ket{\psi}=(\ket{00}+\ket{11})/\sqrt{2}$.
 Alice's qutrit is stored in the lab and controlled by her friend Charlie.
 Charlie performs a measurement in the computational basis $\{\ket{0},\ket{1},\ket{2}\}$.
 Assuming the universal validity of quantum mechanics, the state of the joint system of Charlie and the qutrit-qubit system after the measurement is given by